Trauma Takes Many Forms

 We have provided you some emotional and psychological trauma coping tips.

 Recovering from emotional and psychological trauma takes time.
 Give yourself time to heal and to mourn the losses you’ve experienced.
 Don’t try to force the healing process.
 Be patient with yourself.
 Finally, be prepared for difficult and volatile emotions.
 Allow yourself to feel whatever you’re feeling without judgment or guilt.

 Following a trauma, you may want to withdraw from others, but isolation makes things worse.
 Connecting to others will help you heal, so make an effort to maintain your relationships and avoid spending too much time alone.

 Ask for support.
 It’s important to talk about your feelings and ask for the help you need.
 Turn to a trusted family member, friend, or support.

 Participate in social activities, even if you don’t feel like it.
-Do “normal” things with other people, things that have nothing to do with the traumatic experience.
-If you’ve retreated from relationships that were once important to you, make the effort to reconnect.
+Do normal things with other people, things that have nothing to do with the traumatic experience.
+If you’ve retreated from relationships that were once important to you, make an effort to reconnect.

-Volunteer.
-As well as helping others, volunteering can be a great way to challenge the sense of helplessness that often accompanies trauma.
+Volunteering, as well as helping others, can be a great way to challenge the sense of helplessness that often accompanies trauma.
 Remind yourself of your strengths and reclaim your sense of power by comforting or helping others.